Explore-In-HMS/common-mobile-services/README.md

 Splash ads are displayed immediately after an app is launched, even before the home screen of the app is displayed.
 You need to design a default slogan image for the app in advance and ensure that the default slogan image is displayed before a splash ad is loaded, enhancing user experience.

 #### How to use
-Add CommonSplashAdView to your XML layout file.
+Add `CommonSplashAdView` to your XML layout file.
-'app:gms_splash_ad_unit_id' and 'app:hms_splash_ad_unit_id' are used to set the ad unit IDs for Google Mobile Services and Huawei Mobile Services respectively; replace these with your actual ad unit IDs.
+`app:gms_splash_ad_unit_id` and `app:hms_splash_ad_unit_id` are used to set the ad unit IDs for Google Mobile Services and Huawei Mobile Services respectively; replace these with your actual ad unit IDs.
 ```kt
     <com.hms.lib.commonmobileservices.ads.splash.CommonSplashAdView
     android:id="@+id/commonSplashView"